Lead Stories: Candace Owens lawsuit

-On October 19, 2020, conservative political commentator Candace Owens filed a lawsuit againt Lead Stories for alleged defamation of her in its fact-check debunking her social media comment about COVID-19 pandemic.
+On October 19, 2020, conservative political commentator Candace Owens filed a lawsuit against Lead Stories for alleged defamation in its fact-check debunking her social media comment about the COVID-19 pandemic.
 She also sued USA Today for the same reason.
-The aforementioned fact-check was published by Lead Stories in April 2020, it debunked a Facebook post in which Owens claimed that COVID-19 death count from the US government was exaggerated, the claim was rated by Lead Stories as "Hoax Alert" and "False".
+The aforementioned fact-check was published by Lead Stories in April 2020, when it debunked a Facebook post in which Owens claimed that the COVID-19 death count from the US government was exaggerated; Lead Stories found the claim to be false.
 USA Today published a fact-check about her post shortly after and also concluded that it was misinformation.
 Facebook then placed a notice on the post warning users that it may contain false claims.

-The lawsuit alleged that fact-checks caused Owens financial harm due to her no longer being able to earn income from advertising and promoting her books on Facebook.
+The lawsuit alleged that the fact-checks caused Owens financial harm due to no longer being able to earn income from advertising and promoting her books on Facebook.
 The lawsuit sued both companies for tortious interference, unfair competition and defamation.
 In July 2021, Delaware Superior Court Judge Craig Karsnitz dismissed the lawsuit, ruling that it failed to present any evidence that the information in the fact-checks was false or that they were created for malicious purposes.
-It also ruled that content of the fact-cheks was protected by the First Amendment, meaning Lead Stories and USA Today can not be punished for tortious interference.
+It also ruled that content of the fact-checks was protected by the First Amendment, meaning Lead Stories and USA Today cannot be punished for tortious interference.

-In February 2022, Delaware Supreme Court affirmed the judge's decision to dismiss the lawsuit in a two-paragraph ruling.
-Mike Grygiel, lawyer of USA Today, celebrated the decision, saying he "appericiates" the court recognizing "first amendment's protection for truthful news reporting".
-Co-founder Alan Duke said he and his team were "confident" of being legally right, he said the lawsuit lawsuit did not "deter" Lead Stories from fact-checking social media about COVID-19.
+In February 2022, the Delaware Supreme Court affirmed the judge's decision to dismiss the lawsuit in a two-paragraph ruling.
+Mike Grygiel, lawyer of USA Today, celebrated the decision, saying he "appreciates" the court recognizing the "first amendment's protection for truthful news reporting".
+Co-founder Alan Duke said he and his team were "confident" of being legally right, he said the lawsuit did not "deter" Lead Stories from fact-checking social media about COVID-19.
 Law firm Akerman LLP representing Lead Stories claimed responsibility for influencing the decision.